swiftlang/swift-evolution/proposals/0354-regex-literals.md

 Backslashes still require escaping to be treated as literal, however we don't expect this to be as common of an occurrence as needing to write a regex escape sequence such as `\s`, `\w`, or `\p{...}`, within a regex literal with extended delimiters `#/.../#`.

-#### Multi-line mode
+#### Multi-line literals

-Extended regex delimiters additionally support a multi-line mode when the opening delimiter is followed by a new line.
+Extended regex delimiters additionally support a multi-line literal when the opening delimiter is followed by a new line.
 For example:

 ```swift
 let regex = #/